 The good news of the gospel is that Christ came to condemn sin, not sinners (John 3:17; Rom.
 8:3).
-To those who believe and accept God’s gift of salvation and who in faith commit themselves to lives of loving obedience, Christ deletes their sins.
+To those who believe and accept God’s gift of salvation and who in faith commit themselves to lives of loving obedience, Christ erase their sins.

 God gave the Christians promises of forgiveness.
 These promises are full and free through the blood of Jesus.
 God will no longer hold their sins against them (Isa.
 65:17).
 Here are some verses about God’s forgiveness and deleting the record of wrongs: